-Welcome to Year 2!
-I hope you have all had a wonderful summer and are looking forward to being back in school.
-Our themed curriculum this term will be 'Movers and Shakers', which is a history based theme.
+Our themed curriculum for the Autumn term will be 'Movers and Shakers', which is a history based theme.
 We will be learning about historically significant people who have had a major impact on the world.
-The children will learn to use timelines, stories and historical sources to find out about the people featured and use historical models to explore their significance.
+The children will learn to use timelines, stories and historical sources to find out about the people featured, and use historical models to explore their significance.

-In our Art lessons, we will be focusing on 'Still Life', where we will be learning about about the work of significant still life artists and still life techniques.
-The children will explore a wide variety of still life artwork and learn about the use of colour and composition.
-They will create their own still life arrangements and artwork.
-At various points in the term, I hope to be able to invite you to join us in class to view your child's art work.
+In our Art lessons, we will be focusing on 'Still Life', where we will be learning about the work of significant still life artists and still life techniques.
+The children will explore a wide variety of still lifes and learn about the use of colour and composition.
+They will create still life arrangements and artwork.

 Please note that our timetable is flexible and may be subject to change!